Tips on Tipping! Here’s How Much You Should Be Tipping Your Boat Captain

 Why You Should Tip Your Boat Captain

 First, let’s clear up a couple of things.
-A tip is not mandatory, it isn’t a salary and there are not hard outlined rules.
+A tip is not mandatory, it isn’t a salary, and there are no hard outlined rules.
 A tip is a customer-driven act that usually shows appreciation of the level of service.
 The “rates” of a tip vary worldwide going from 5-20%, but there is a certain etiquette.
 The tip is always given to the captain, in cash, who then distributes the tip among the crew equally.
 If there is a crew, of course, the thing to consider here is that charters aren’t like restaurants.
 The people who work charters would compare it more with a lifestyle because their shifts are usually longer.
-In some countries, seasons are only good for 12-16 weeks and they have to work every day.
-Even when the captain owns the boat, most of the money goes on maintenance of the ship and the expenses of owning a business.
+In some countries, seasons are only good for 12-16 weeks, and they have to work every day.
+Even when the captain owns the boat, most of the money goes to maintenance of the boat and the expenses of owning a business.

 Recognizing a Good Service With a Tip